Agha Shaukat Ali: Early life and education

-His brother Agha Nasir Ali was the first Kashmiri to enter the civil services through competition and was already serving as Wazir-e-Wazarat.

-Political career
+Political career in British India

 During the end of British colonial rule in India, Shaukat Ali joined the All Jammu and Kashmir Muslim Conference as its general secretary, after resigning from the civil services as a Tehsildar in 1946, at the request of Muhammad Ali Jinnah, the founder of Pakistan.
-Agha Shaukat Ali played an important role in the changing politics of Kashmir from 1946–48.
+Agha Shaukat Ali played an important role in the changing politics of Kashmir from 1946 to 1948.

 He became the General Secretary of Muslim Conference and was instrumental in promoting the policies of Jinnah in Kashmir.
-Most notably, Shaukat Ali held a public gathering in defiance of prevailing prohibitions at that time, and was imprisoned along with Chaudhry Ghulam Abbas on the orders of the then Prime Minister Ram Chandra Kak, for political reasons from 1947–1948.
+Most notably, Shaukat Ali held a public gathering in defiance of prevailing prohibitions at that time, and was imprisoned along with Chaudhry Ghulam Abbas on the orders of the then Prime Minister Ram Chandra Kak, for political reasons from 1947 to 1948.

 In Prison Shaukat Ali was treated very badly by the Ikhlaqis.
-When Pakistan was founded in 1947, Agha Shaukat’s release from prison was brokered by the United Nations.
+When Pakistan was founded in 1947, Agha Shaukat's release from prison was brokered by the United Nations.
 He was released as a part of an exchange of political prisoners between India and Pakistan.
 He was exchanged for Brigadier Ghansara Singh (Governor of Gilgit) who had been arrested by the Muslim forces of Pakistan in Gilgit.
 Leaving his mother and brothers in Kashmir, Shaukat Ali moved to Pakistan with his wife.